vinothchandra/se-challenge-payroll/README.md

 The first two columns have links in them.
 If you click on a report id column you see a filtered list of all salary paid in that report.
 Also clicking on the eployee id shows all entries for the employee.

-The data could be sorted within the webpage by using the column headers.
+The data could be sorted within the webpage by clicking on the column headers.